nobullet/tech/vertxBasicApp/README.md

 # Vertx demo
-Vertx demo application with a couple of asynchronous services: User service and Video service.
+Vertx demo application with a couple of asynchronous services: *User service* and *Video service*.

-Building the application:
+Building and running the application:

 1. cd {project_dir}
 2. mvn clean compile package